Previous Grants

 St. Francis Xavier Church To support the provision of identification cards and birth certificates for older adults, increasing their access to needed services and greater economic stability. |

-St. Louis Society for the Blind and Visually Impaired To ensure seniors living with vision loss receive specialized services and have access to both resources and community. |
+St. Louis Society for the Blind and Visually Impaired To ensure older adults living with vision loss receive specialized services and have access to both resources and a community that will enhance their quality of life. |

 Immigrants & Refugees